 The Helmholtz Zentrum München operates a measuring station at the Schneefernerhaus with a reference radiation field for high-energy neutrons.
-Such neutrons arise in modern proton- and carbon-cancer-therapy as unwanted secondary particles, where they add to a further radiation exposure of the patients.
-In the atmosphere such secondary neutrons are produced by similar physical processes including the interaction of high-energy protons of the primary cosmic radiation with the molecules of the atmosphere.
+Such neutrons arise in modern proton- and carbon -cancer -therapy as unwanted secondary particles, where they add to further radiation exposure for the patients.
+In the atmosphere, such secondary neutrons are produced by similar physical processes including the interaction of high-energy protons of the primary cosmic radiation with the molecules of the atmosphere.

 Additionally, an exact knowledge of the cosmic radiation at any given time and any given place in the atmosphere allows quantification of the radiation exposure of aircrew (pilots, cabin crew).